NewtonKoh/tp/docs/UserGuide.md

 ### Sorting contacts: `sort`

-Sorts your contacts in one of three sorting methods:
+Sorts your contacts in one of four sorting methods:

 1. Name (`name`)
 2. Birthday (`birthday`)